 When the Pt wall are negatively charged, the sodium cations are attracted by the electronic interaction.
 Such interaction becomes stronger when the charge density increases, which is consistent well with the number density profiles.
 At the negative charge density of the wall, Q, is 0.25 C/m2, the interaction between Na+ and Cl- is still strong enough compared with the repulsion from the negative charged wall.
 Therefore, there is a Cl- layer close to the Na+ layers, which results in the less density in the bulk.
 This vacuum distribution may contributes to the expanding of the HPAM coils.
-With the increase of the charge density of the wall, the repulsion strongly affects the interaction between the Na+ cluster and Cl- cluster is highly dependent on the charge density.
+With the increase of the charge density of the wall, the repulsion strongly affects the interaction between ions pairs, which separates the cations and anions.
+The distance between the Na+ cluster and Cl- cluster is highly dependent on the charged density.